Granite Flooring for Homes: Weighing the Pros and Cons Before You Decide

 High Cost of Material and Installation

-One of the most significant deterrents for many homeowners is the cost.
-Granite flooring is a premium material, and its price per square foot is considerably higher than many other flooring options like ceramic tile, laminate, or even some hardwoods.
-Beyond the material cost, installation is also more expensive.
-Granite slabs are heavy and require skilled professionals to cut, transport, and lay them precisely.
-This labor-intensive process adds significantly to the overall project cost, making it a substantial investment.
+One of the main concerns for many homeowners is the cost.
+Granite flooring is a premium material, and its price per square foot is considerably higher than options like ceramic tile, laminate, or even some hardwoods.
+In addition to the material cost, installation is more expensive.
+Granite slabs are heavy and need skilled professionals to cut, transport, and lay them with precision.
+This labor-intensive process adds significantly to the overall project cost, making granite flooring a substantial investment for any home.

 Hardness and Comfort